 - Financial Management

 - Current Policy and Operational Application

 - Supply Chain and Contract Management

-The resident and preceptor(s) will have topic discussions based on the learner’s ability and areas of interest.
-Reading materials will be reviewed in advance of meeting, and discussion will incorporate real-life experiences/perspectives.
+The resident and the preceptor(s) will have topic discussions based on the learner’s ability and areas of interest.
+The resident will review reading materials prior to meetings, and discussions will incorporate real-life experiences/perspectives.

 The resident will interact with the preceptor(s) on a daily basis through leadership activities throughout the rotation.
 The resident will meet with preceptors during the first week to discuss expectations and learning objectives for the rotation.
 It will be the responsibility of the resident to work with the preceptor(s) to find time for individual and group meetings and to keep the preceptor(s) informed of project development.

 Each resident will be evaluated based on his/her participation in the leadership activities assigned.
 Resident participation and contribution in discussions regarding management and leadership work within the organization will be evaluated.
 Verbal feedback on the resident’s performance will be provided throughout the learning experience.

 PharmAcademic will be used for formal documentation of the resident’s overall performance.
 Evaluations must be completed within PharmAcademic no later than 7 days post-learning experience.